 - The ultimate mid-range professional-grade clipper for skin fading and low fade haircuts.

-- The ultra-thin blades can be easily zero-gapped for super close shave.
+- The ultra-thin blades can be easily zero-gapped for a super close shave.

 - Great weight distribution.

 - The shortest trimming length is 0.2 while the highest being 0.5 mm.